mobify/stencil/README.md

     -- component-name.json
     -- readme.md
     ```
-    Notice that `*.scss` file should have underscore to avoid creating unnecessary css file.
+    Note that the `*.scss` file should be prefixed with an underscore to avoid creating an unnecessary css file.

 3. Create another component folder, but this time in **/tests/visual/components**